 If you are running in the Relay Race you should read the pages in this section, they include the Race Rules and other important information about the day of the race.
 If you are a Team Captain you MUST read these pages and brief your runners accordingly!

 The Hodgson Brothers Mountain Relay is run in accordance with FRA rules and some rules specific to this race.
 Team Captains are responsible for ensuring that all their runners know the race Rules and abide by them.
-Any runner failing to follow these rules will cause the disqualification of their Team….. there are no excuses.
+Any runner failing to follow these rules will cause the disqualification of their Team….. there are no exceptions and no excuses.

 - Minimum age of all competitors is 18 years on day of Relay.
 (Please note that on Leg 1 only one runner can be Under 18/Over 16 as long as their partner is over 18.)